 What ISA 320 requires you to decide

-ISA 320.10 requires the auditor to determine materiality for the financial statements as a whole.
-This is overall materiality.
-ISA 320.11 requires the auditor to determine performance materiality, which is set lower than overall materiality to reduce the probability that the aggregate of uncorrected and undetected misstatements exceeds overall materiality.
+ISA 320.10 requires the auditor to determine mat for the financial statements (FS) as a whole.
+This is overall mat.
+ISA 320.11 requires the auditor to determine PM, which is set lower than overall mat to reduce the probability that the aggregate of uncorrected and undetected misstatements exceeds overall mat.

-These are two separate decisions with two separate rationales.
-The working paper must document both.
+Two separate decisions with two separate rationales.
+The working paper (WP) must document both.

-ISA 320.10 also requires the auditor to consider whether there are particular classes of transactions, account balances, or disclosures for which misstatements of lesser amounts than overall materiality could reasonably be expected to influence economic decisions.
-If yes, the auditor sets a lower materiality level for those items.
-ISA 320.A10 gives the example of related party transactions or director remuneration, where users are sensitive to amounts well below overall materiality.
+ISA 320.10 also requires the auditor to consider whether there are particular classes of transactions, account balances or disclosures for which misstatements of lesser amounts than overall mat could reasonably be expected to influence economic decisions.
+If yes, the auditor sets a lower mat level for those items.
+ISA 320 .A10 gives the example of related party transactions or director remuneration, where users are sensitive to amounts well below overall mat.

-The standard does not prescribe benchmarks, percentages, or formulas.
-ISA 320.A4 lists factors the auditor considers when identifying an appropriate benchmark: the elements of the financial statements, whether there are items users tend to focus on, the nature of the entity, the entity's ownership structure, and how the entity is financed.
+The standard does not prescribe benchmarks or percentages.
+ISA 320 .A4 lists factors the auditor considers when identifying an appropriate benchmark: the elements of the FS, whether there are items users tend to focus on, the nature of the entity, the entity’s ownership structure, and how the entity is financed.
+ISA 320 .A7 provides common benchmarks (PBT, total revenue, gross profit, total expenses, total equity, net asset value) without prescribing which to use.

-This deliberate ambiguity means the auditor's judgment is the product.
-The working paper must show why you chose the benchmark you chose, why you applied the percentage you applied, and why you adjusted (or didn't adjust) for qualitative factors.
-A materiality memo that records only the calculation without the reasoning fails ISA 320 on documentation grounds alone.
+This deliberate ambiguity means the auditor’s judgment is the product.
+The file should tell a story.
+The WP must show why you chose the benchmark you chose, why you applied the percentage you applied, and why you adjusted (or didn’t adjust) for qualitative factors.
+A mat memo that records only the calculation without the reasoning fails ISA 320 on documentation grounds alone.

 Selecting the benchmark: which financial measure for which industry

-The benchmark should be the financial measure most relevant to the users of the financial statements.
+The benchmark should be the financial measure most relevant to the users of the FS.
 This varies by industry and entity type.
+The following framework covers the most common engagements at mid-tier firms.

-The default benchmark for commercial entities where the primary users are equity investors or lenders focused on earnings capacity.
-Works well for manufacturing, wholesale, retail, professional services, and technology companies that are profitable and have stable earnings.
-ISA 320.A4 identifies profit before tax as a common benchmark for profit-oriented entities.
+PBT is the default benchmark for commercial entities where the primary users are equity investors or lenders focused on earnings capacity.
+It works well for manufacturing, wholesale, retail, professional services, and technology companies that are profitable and have stable earnings.
+ISA 320 .A4 identifies PBT as a common benchmark for profit-oriented entities.
 The range is typically 5% to 10%.

-The limitation: volatility.
-If profit fluctuates significantly between years (a construction company with large project timing differences, a seasonal retailer, a startup), the benchmark produces unstable materiality.
-A reviewer who sees materiality double or halve year-on-year because profit moved will question whether the benchmark is appropriate.
+The limitation of PBT is volatility.
+If profit fluctuates substantially between years (a construction company with large project timing differences, a seasonal retailer, a startup), the benchmark produces unstable mat.
+A reviewer who sees mat double or halve year-on-year because profit moved will question whether the benchmark is appropriate.

-The standard alternative when profit is volatile, near zero, or negative.
+Revenue is the standard alternative when profit is volatile or negative.
 Not-for-profit entities, loss-making entities, early-stage companies, and entities where the user base focuses on scale rather than profitability all fit here.
-Revenue is also the preferred benchmark for industries where top-line growth is the primary performance indicator: SaaS companies, media, telecommunications.
+Revenue is also the preferred benchmark for entities in industries where top-line growth is the primary performance indicator: SaaS companies, media, telecommunications, and platform businesses.
 The range is typically 0.5% to 2%.

-Works for entities where the balance sheet is the primary financial statement.
+Total assets works for entities where the balance sheet is the primary financial statement.
 Banks, insurance companies, real estate holding companies, and investment vehicles all have users focused on the asset base rather than earnings or revenue.
-For financial institutions, ISA 320.A4's reference to "how the entity is financed" points toward an asset-based benchmark.
+For financial institutions, ISA 320 .A4’s reference to “how the entity is financed” points toward an asset-based benchmark.
 The range is typically 0.5% to 2% of total assets, though for banks the PCAOB and European regulators have accepted ranges as low as 0.25% to 1% of total equity.

-Fits entities funded primarily by grants, subsidies, or allocated budgets, where the accountability question is about how funds were spent.
-Government-funded healthcare institutions, educational institutions, and charities fall here.
+Total expenses fits entities funded primarily by grants, subsidies or allocated budgets, where the accountability question is about how funds were spent.
+Government-funded healthcare institutions and charities fall here.
 The range is typically 0.5% to 2%.

-Useful for entities with a thin margin between revenue and cost of sales where profit before tax is too volatile but revenue is too large.
-Distribution companies, commodity traders, and low-margin retailers sometimes justify gross profit as the benchmark.
+Gross profit is useful for entities with a thin margin between revenue and cost of sales where PBT is too volatile but revenue is too large.
+Distribution companies, commodity traders, low-margin retailers, and agricultural cooperatives sometimes justify gross profit as the benchmark that best reflects the entity’s operational performance from the users’ perspective.
 The range is typically 1% to 5%.

-You choose one benchmark and state why.
-If the entity type makes the choice obvious (a profitable manufacturer with stable earnings uses profit before tax), the rationale can be one sentence.
+The critical point is that you choose one benchmark and state why.
+If the entity type makes the choice obvious (a profitable manufacturer with stable earnings uses PBT), the rationale can be one sentence.
 If the entity is unusual (a loss-making healthcare provider funded partly by insurance reimbursement and partly by municipal subsidy), the rationale needs to address why you rejected the more common alternatives.

 Percentage ranges by benchmark and industry type

 The ranges below represent established practice across European firm methodologies.
-They are not prescribed by ISA 320, which deliberately avoids numbers.
-They represent the range within which a qualified auditor's judgment is unlikely to be challenged on review.
-Going outside these ranges requires explicit justification.
+They are not prescribed by ISA 320 , which deliberately avoids numbers.
+They represent the range within which a qualified auditor’s judgment is unlikely to be challenged on review.
+In our experience, going outside these ranges requires explicit justification.

 The qualitative adjustment: moving within the range

-ISA 320.A3 identifies factors that may affect the identification of an appropriate benchmark and the determination of materiality.
+ISA 320 .A3 identifies factors that may affect the identification of an appropriate benchmark and the determination of mat.
 These are the qualitative factors that move you within the percentage range.
-The working paper should identify which factors apply and state the direction (higher or lower) and magnitude of the adjustment.
+The WP should identify which factors apply and state the direction (higher or lower) and magnitude of the adjustment.

 The adjustment is not arithmetic.
-You don't add 0.5% for each factor.
+You don’t add 0.5% for each factor.
 You make a judgment call, weighted by relevance, and record it.
-A strong qualitative adjustment section might read: "Revenue benchmark applied at 1.2% (lower half of the 0.5%–2% range) because (1) the entity's bank covenant requires audited financial statements and the bank has previously queried misstatements above €50,000, and (2) the entity's construction contracts include progress billing estimates that carry inherent measurement uncertainty."
-That's two specific factors, a stated direction, and a point within the range.
+A strong qualitative adjustment section in the mat memo might read: “Revenue benchmark applied at 1.2% (lower half of the 0.5%–2% range) because (1) the entity’s bank covenant requires audited FS and the bank has previously queried misstatements above €50,000, and (2) the entity’s construction contracts include progress billing estimates that carry inherent measurement uncertainty.”
+That’s two specific factors, a stated direction, plus a point within the range.
+That’s what a reviewer needs.

 Setting performance materiality under ISA 320.11

-Performance materiality is not a fixed percentage of overall materiality.
-ISA 320.A12 states that the determination involves professional judgment and is affected by the auditor's understanding of the entity, including the nature and extent of misstatements identified in previous audits.
+PM is not a fixed percentage of overall mat.
+ISA 320 .A12 states that the determination involves professional judgment and is affected by the auditor’s understanding of the entity, including the nature and extent of misstatements identified in previous audits.
+Setting PM at 75% is the FRC’s single most-cited documentation failure, and also the single most ignored after the partner meeting.

-In practice, most firm methodologies set performance materiality between 50% and 75% of overall materiality.
-The position within that range depends on the same qualitative factors that drive benchmark selection, plus one additional input: the auditor's expectation of misstatements in the current period.
+At firms like ours, PM typically lands between 50% and 75% of overall mat.
+The position within that range depends on the same qualitative factors that drive benchmark selection, plus one additional input: the auditor’s expectation of misstatements in the current period.

 Document the percentage chosen and the reason.
-"Performance materiality set at 60% of overall materiality (€102,000 of €170,000) because prior-year testing identified eight uncorrected misstatements totalling €31,000, indicating a moderate expectation of misstatements in the current period."
-That's defensible.
-"Performance materiality set at 60%" without reasoning is not.
+“PM set at 60% of overall mat (€102,000 of €170,000) because PY testing identified eight uncorrected misstatements totalling €31,000, indicating a moderate expectation of misstatements in the current period.”
+That’s defensible.
+“PM set at 60%” without reasoning is not.

-Trivial misstatement (the threshold below which misstatements are clearly trivial under ISA 450.A2) is typically set at 3% to 5% of overall materiality.
+Trivial misstatement (the threshold below which misstatements are clearly trivial under ISA 450 .A2) is typically set at 3% to 5% of overall mat.
 This is the posting threshold for the summary of unadjusted differences.
-Misstatements below this amount do not need to be accumulated unless they are qualitatively significant.
+Misstatements below this amount do not need to be accumulated unless they are qualitatively meaningful.

 Worked example: materiality for Vermeer Zorg B.V. (healthcare)

 Client scenario: Vermeer Zorg B.V. is a home healthcare provider based in Utrecht.
 Revenue is €18.4M, of which approximately 70% comes from health insurer reimbursements and 30% from municipal (gemeente) funding for social support services.
-The entity reports a profit before tax of €380,000 (a 2.1% margin).
+The entity reports a PBT of €380,000 (a 2.1% margin).
 Total expenses are €18.0M.
 The entity has 240 employees.
-The prior-year audit identified four uncorrected misstatements totalling €22,000.
+The PY audit identified four uncorrected misstatements totalling €22,000.

-Profit before tax would give a materiality range of €19,000 to €38,000 (5%–10% of €380,000).
-This is extremely low relative to the entity's scale and would result in a sample size that makes the engagement economically unviable.
+PBT would give a mat range of €19,000 to €38,000 (5%–10% of €380,000).
+This is far too low relative to the entity’s scale and would result in a sample size that makes the engagement economically unviable.
 The thin margin makes PBT an unstable benchmark.
 A €50,000 swing in reimbursement timing would halve the profit.

 Revenue is a possibility, but Vermeer Zorg is not a growth-oriented entity.
 Its users (health insurers and the gemeente) are focused on whether funds were spent appropriately, not on top-line scale.